 InternNE grants can reimburse up to a 50% of an intern’s wages, up to $5,000 per internship.
 If the intern is receiving a federal Pell Grant, InternNE can reimburse up to 75% of wages, up to $7,500 per internship.

-Applications for InternNE grants are accepted on a rolling basis and reviewed bi‐monthly.
-To be considered, applicants must meet eligibility requirements and submit a completed application online.
+Applications for InternNE grants will be accepted starting March 16 – April 26.
+To be considered, applicants must meet eligibility requirements and submit a completed application and internship job posting online at www.InternNE.com.

 For more information, review the program guidelines and FAQs before applying.